 If you’re looking to start a business, expand your product line, or rebrand something already in existence, it is important to ask yourself one question: do I need to protect the brand of my company?
 As with any intellectual property matter, before going through the process of acquiring it or deciding that it isn’t necessary for your purposes, make sure all the boxes have been ticked.
 Registering a trademark is a very serious and important process.
-Here are eight things to consider when registering your brand name or logo.
+Here are seven main things to consider when registering your brand name or logo.

 1. What is a trademark?